Photo/Tomohiro Watanabe

 Editorial Department (hereafter referred to as "eds."): What is the fun of skiing quickly over moguls?

-Until there are more people, I'll fiddle with my boots or touch my skis.
-It's not like I want people to look at me, but I have a very strong desire to stand out and look cool.
+I'll fiddle with my boots or touch my skis until more people arrive.
+It's not like I'm saying "Look at me," but I have a very strong desire to stand out and look cool.

 Nishi Nobuyuki, who believes that "the more you stand out, the better" this will remain the same even after he retired as a player and became a coach